koush/docs.scrypted.app/scrypted-nvr/installation.md

 ### Drive Setup

 Use an appropriate filesystem for your OS.
 The storage drive **must not be MS-DOS/FAT** formatted.
+For best performance, provide an entire disk or partition to Scrypted NVR.
+Volumes that share disk space other is not recommended as it may cause issues with recording retention periods.

 |OS|Filesystem|
 |-|-|